naresh-ub/cvip/book/_build/html/_sources/syllabus.md

 This course offers a comprehensive introduction to the field of Computer Vision and Image Processing, focusing on both classical foundations and cutting-edge advancements.
 Students will explore the physical and mathematical principles underlying **image formation and filtering**, followed by core topics in intermediate vision such as **stereo vision** and **epipolar geometry**.
 Building on this foundation, the course delves into learning-based approaches including Convolutional Neural Networks (CNNs), Semantic segmentation, and Object Classification.
 A dedicated module on generative computer vision introduces students to state-of-the-art techniques like **Variational Autoencoders** (VAEs) and **Diffusion Models**.
 The course concludes with an exploration of recent trends, including Vision-Language models and Multimodal architectures that integrate vision with language and other sensory inputs.
 By the end, students will have gained both theoretical understanding and practical skills to develop intelligent vision systems for real-world applications.

 #### Topics covered include:

-- Basics of Computer Vision:
+**1. Foundations of Computer Vision (Weeks 1-3)**
-    - Image Formation, Camera Calibration
-    - Image Processing, Feature Detection
+- Image formation and camera models
-- Intermediate Computer Vision:
+  - Pinhole camera geometry
+  - Camera calibration techniques
+- Core image processing
+  - Pixel-space operations
+  - Fourier domain analysis
+  - Basic filtering and transformations

+**2. Geometric Computer Vision (Weeks 3-5)**
+- Stereo vision systems
-    - Stereo Vision, Depth Estimation
+  - Depth estimation methods
-    - Object Detection (I), ... _other applications_
-- Learning-based Computer Vision:
+  - Epipolar geometry
+- Feature detection and matching
+  - Keypoint detectors
+  - Descriptor matching techniques

+**3. Learning-Based Approaches (Weeks 5-7)**
 - Convolutional Neural Networks
+  - Architecture fundamentals
+  - Modern CNN variants
+- Traditional vision applications
+  - Segmentation techniques
-    - Segmentation, Object Detection (II)
+  - Object detection pipelines

-- Intro to Generative AI:
+**4. Generative AI in Vision (Weeks 8-10)**
-    - Variational AutoEncoders
+- Variational Autoencoders
+  - Theory and implementation
+  - Computer vision applications
 - Diffusion Models
-- Recent Advances in Computer Vision:
+  - Core principles
+  - Image generation techniques
+  - Practical implementations

+**5. Advanced Topics (Weeks 11-12)**
+- Emerging architectures
+- Cutting-edge applications
+  - Scene understanding
+  - Video analysis
-    - Scene Understanding, CV Architectures and Applications
+- Industry trends and research frontiers

 ## Course Learning Outcomes